 Visible state check:

+The browser shows the Odoo database creation page over HTTPS.
+You can create the first database.
 You can log in to the Odoo dashboard with the first admin account.

 After the database is created, log in and confirm the Apps dashboard loads.